-Love May Fail: A Novel #ad - An aspiring feminist and underappreciated housewife embarks on an odyssey to find human decency and goodness—and her high school English teacher—in New York Times bestselling author Matthew Quick’s offbeat masterpiece, fate, a quirky ode to love, and hair metal.
+An aspiring feminist and underappreciated housewife embarks on an odyssey to find human decency and goodness—and her high school English teacher—in New York Times bestselling author Matthew Quick’s offbeat masterpiece, fate, a quirky ode to love, and hair metal.
 Portia Kane is having a meltdown.
 After escaping her ritzy florida life and her cheating pornographer husband, she finds herself back in South Jersey, a place that remains largely unchanged from the years of her unhappy youth.

 SHOUTViking Books for Young Readers #ad - A denouncement of our society's failures and a love letter to all the people with the courage to say #MeToo and #TimesUp, whether aloud, or only in their own hearts, SHOUT speaks truth to power in a loud, online, clear voice-- and once you hear it, it is impossible to ignore.
 Now, she has written a poetry memoir that is as vulnerable as it is rallying, inspired by her fans and enraged by how little in our culture has changed since her groundbreaking novel Speak was first published twenty years ago, as timely as it is timeless.

-SHOUT #ad - In free verse, anderson shares reflections, rants, and calls to action woven between deeply personal stories from her life that she's never written about before.
+In free verse, anderson shares reflections, rants, and calls to action woven between deeply personal stories from her life that she's never written about before.
 A new york times bestseller and one of 2019's best-reviewed books, and advocates for, a poetic memoir and call to action from the award-winning author of Speak, Laurie Halse Anderson!Bestselling author Laurie Halse Anderson is known for the unflinching way she writes about, survivors of sexual assault.

-Described as "powerful, " "captivating, " and "essential" in the nine starred reviews it's received, this must-read memoir is being hailed as one of 2019's best books for teens and adults.
+SHOUT #ad - Described as "powerful, " "captivating, " and "essential" in the nine starred reviews it's received, this must-read memoir is being hailed as one of 2019's best books for teens and adults.